cncf/tag-contributor-strategy/website/content/maintainers/github/templates/required/governance-maintainer.md

 This section outlines the definition and responsibilities of a Maintainer, which in this governance is identical to being a merge approver (also known as a "committer").
-Since your Maintainers are are the only authority in the project, it is critical to document how that authority is earned.
+Since your Maintainers are the only authority in the project, it is critical to document how that authority is earned.

 Your Maintainers should customize the list of requirements to become a Maintainer with requirements that match their actual qualifications.
-It's better if you can retain a path for substantial non-code contributors, such as documentation leads and community managers, to also become Maintainers.
+It's better if you can define a path for substantial non-code contributors, such as documentation leads and community managers, to also become Maintainers.